 Following the success of her 1st album, Ciara brought talented Celtic musicians onboard for her 2nd album Beyond The Waves.
 Alongside beautiful Irish and Celtic ballads and jigs, this album brings to life some of Ireland's literary wealth, with poems by Kavanagh and Wilde, in song.

-As well as being a recording artist of Irish folk music, Ciara works as a choral conductor with many different choirs of all ages, all of which perform regularly; she conducts the Vigo Singers, the East Malling Singers, the Kent County Junior Choir, the Kent Youth Singers, the MYMS Voices and Maidstone Voices.
-She worked with Gareth Malone on BBC2's "Sing While You Work" Series 2, as the conductor and choirmaster of the winning P&O Ferries Choir and she recorded flutes with "1916" in Abbey Road Studios.
+As well as being a recording artist of Irish folk music, Ciara works as a choral conductor with many different choirs of all ages, all of which perform regularly; she conducts the Vigo Singers, the East Malling Singers, the Kent Youth Choirs, the MYMS Voices and Maidstone Voices.
+She has worked with the trailblazing charity Beating Time to conduct the inmates of HM Prison Maidstone, worked with Gareth Malone on BBC2's "Sing While You Work" Series 2 as the conductor and choirmaster of the winning P&O Ferries Choir, and she recorded flutes with "1916" in Abbey Road Studios.